AES Scholarship for English Study

 - AES Application

 - Recommendation letter from a former or present teacher or a professional colleague.
-The letter must be in English.
+The letter should be in English if possible.
 The recommendation must explain why you are deserving of the scholarship.

-If you receive the scholarship, you must agree to actively participate in AES on campus and in the Portland community by, for example, giving a presentation on your country.
+Recipients of the scholarship agree to actively participate in AES on campus and in the Portland community by, for example, giving a presentation on your country.
 Additionally, you agree to promote AES in your home country by giving presentations at local schools or community forums.

 Questions?
 Contact Us